longhorn/website/content/docs/1.1.0/volumes-and-nodes/maintenance.md

 If shutting down the workloads is not possible, follow the steps below to minimize the impact for node maintenance:

 1. Cordon the node.
 Longhorn will automatically disable the node scheduling when a Kubernetes node is cordoned.
+	Make sure the node has been disabled from scheduling, then evict all the replicas on the node.

 1. Drain the node to move the workload to somewhere else.